I've been getting impersonated on Twitter for the past ten years.

 So, if Twitter isn't going to help me against Impersonation, I have to help myself.
 So here's the short-and-skinny of who I am, which accounts are real, and which aren't.

 I do not use Discord.

 I do not use the Fediverse.
-(More often than not, this is where I also get impersonated, sometimes even more than on Twitter.)
+(More often than not, these days, this is where I get impersonated the most, sometimes even more than on Twitter.)

 While I do have other accounts, I'm moving away from using most of them.
 I've mothballed one account, @MargaretGel, for now; and, another account, which shall remain otherwise unreferenced until I feel like it, I am slowly moving away from using.
 The ones referenced above are pretty much all the ones I care about.

 Okay I'm done I love you bye-bye c(◕ᴗ◕✿)